engineyard/ey-docs/pages/database-tunnel.md

         mysql -udeploy -pMyP4ssW0rd -P 3307 -h 127.0.0.1

     where
-    `deploy` is the username on the remote host,
+    `deploy` is the database username on the remote host,
     `MyP4ssW0rd` is the password for the deploy user on the MySQL database, and
     `3307` is the local port.